Skip to main content

 You can follow the same steps for the input and the output model to examine the winding order fix closely.

-The Element Selection in the Editable Mesh drop-down
+The Element selection in Editable Mesh

 The Show Normals option in the 3ds Max UI